Chickpea Tikka MasalaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 🍽 Serving Suggestions

 Serve this healthy chickpea tikka masala with other Indian recipes for the most delicious and comforting lunch or dinner!
 I personally love to keep things simple and enjoy this dish with a side of vegan naan bread and basmati rice.
-If you’re looking to make a more elaborate spread, I recommend trying side dishes like Indian samosas, Guyanese roti, Indian spiced bok choy, and cabbage sabzi!
+If you’re looking to make a more elaborate spread, I recommend trying side dishes like Indian samosas, Guyanese roti, Indian bok choy, and cabbage sabzi!

 🙌 Dietary Adaptations